Instructional Coaches help teachers build their capacities and facilitate data-driven professional development that maximizes student potential.

 22. How Will You Manage Situations When Your Coaching Recommendations Conflict With Administration Directives?

-Simple answer: Through collaboration transparency with school leaders that is focused on the same goals, I will explain the way I believe my specialization can enhance student performance.
+Example Answer: Through collaboration transparency with school leaders that is focused on the same goals, I will explain the way I believe my specialization can enhance student performance.
 If there are disagreements, keep teachers out of the middle and agreeing to conduct tests and in good faith.

 23. Imagine You Disagree With A Curriculum Selection.
 What Steps Would You Take?

-Simple Answer: To do the most beneficial for students I’d like to compile particular, positive feedback using various lenses of education, detailing issues,
+Example Answer: To do the most beneficial for students I’d like to compile particular, positive feedback using various lenses of education, detailing issues,

 Limitations and possible biases respectfully.
 After reviewing alternatives and presenting them to me and potential biases, I’d recommend implementation with the most effective way that is fair and equitable.